Hydrodynamic theory of wetting by active particles: EQUILIBRIUM THEORY OF CRITICAL WETTING

+The Cahn theory concerns the behaviour of a fluid near a single, attractive boundary.
+We now derive the behaviour of a fixed total mass of fluid in a slit geometry (i.e. in the presence of two barriers) from the Cahn theory, for comparison with the active case.

-We now find the behaviour of the asymmetry order parameter just below the critical wetting transition.
-Consider wetting in a slit geometry of total width $L_\text{tot} > 2L$, with 2 liquid films of thickness $L-\delta, L+\delta$ on either wall (and without loss of generality $\epsilon \in [0, L]$).
-We assume that $L \gg \xi$, such that the liquid-vapour interfaces are well-resolved.
+Consider wetting in a slit geometry of total width $L_\text{tot} > 2L$, with two liquid films of thickness $L-\delta, L+\delta$ on either wall (and without loss of generality $\delta \in [0, L]$).
+We assume that $L \gg \xi$, such that the liquid-vapour interfaces are microscopic.
 The free energy due to the wetting layers becomes:

 To find the optimal $\delta$, we set $\pdv{F_\text{film}}{\delta} = 0$, yielding the condition: